Let Functions Speak: Lightweight Parametric Polymorphism via Domain and Range Types: Logical Relations

-Then, we show that each value interpretation under an environment interpretation satisfies well-formed functionality. \begin{lemma}[semantic functionality] If $\,\envs{H}{V} \in \envtype{\Gamma}$, then for any type $T$, $\likeFunctionType{\valtype{T}{}}$. \end{lemma} \begin{proof} By induction on type $T$.
-In case type variable $X$, the $\envtype{\Gamma}$ ensures each interpretation recorded behaves well-formed functionality.
-Other cases follow induction hypothesis because $\likeFunctionType{T}$ is general for any selection paths. \end{proof} The lemma ensures that the value interpretations for type instantiation agrees with well-formed functionality, preserves the invariance.
+Next, every value interpretation drawn from a well-interpreted environment satisfies well-formed functionality, which justifies the invariant assumed at type instantiation. \begin{lemma}[semantic functionality] If $\,\envs{H}{\rho} \in \envtype{\Gamma}$, then for any type $T$, $\likeFunctionType{\valtype{T}{}}$. \end{lemma} \begin{proof} By induction on the type $T$.
+In the type variable case, the environment interpretation guarantees the invariant for every recorded interpretation.
+The remaining cases follow from the induction hypothesis, as the property quantifies over all selection paths. \end{proof}